System Design Space

 Ember.js: The Documentary

-The story of a framework that prioritized stable upgrades and strong conventions over chaotic evolution
+The story of a framework that bet on stable upgrades and strict conventions — and paid for it with less freedom in local decisions.

 Year:2019